LaunchAcademy/ruby-playground/launcher-lunches/launcher-lunches.md

 ## Questions

-- Where can I find the most expensize menu item?
+- Where can I find the most expensive menu item?
 - For each restaurant, how much would it cost to order one of each item?
 - How many eggs should the restaurant manager order to cover all 3 restaurants for 1 month?